jjpickering10/CI-MS2-PokerQuiz/README.md

 ## Features

 - Responsive on all device sizes.
-- Dark and light theme with toggle button.
+- Dark and light theme with toggle button that is consitent throughout site.
+- Animation throughout site.
-- Score board.
+- Able to save score and view on score board.
-- Various about game modals.
+- Various about game modals, with rules and direct links to games.
-- End of game modals.
+- End of game modals with site navigation and save score feature.
 - [Deck of Cards API](https://deckofcardsapi.com/) used to shuffle cards.
 - Fully functional contact form.
+- - Diamond Quiz
+- - - 5 questions out of possible 20 options.
+- - - Score updated throughout quiz.
+- - Club Quiz
+- - - 10 questions shuffled.
+- - - Correct answers turn green, incorrect answers turn red.
+- - Heart Quiz
+- - - 10 attempts using API shuffle.
+- - - Selection of random correct and incorrect pop up phrases
+- - Spade Quiz
+- - - 5 questions shuffled.
+- - - Correct and incorrect pop up statements

 ## Technologies Used